peterdokim/peterdokim.github.io/object_detection.md

 ### Step 1.
 Understanding what the Project is about and making a powerpoint presentation

 Understanding the project took me some time as I was not really sure what I was doing from the start.
-I knew that my learning came from making a GUI but what is it about GUI that I will be making? was really what I have been trying to ask myself and my mentor for some time.
+I knew that my learning came from making a GUI but what is it about GUI that I will be making was confusing.
+In 5 days I was assigned to create a powerpoint on my intial project proposal, which I had no knowledge about.

+I spent several days literally just googling object_detection_tool on github, stackoverflow and such.
+With much effort, I was able to discover nothing, which was surely an achievement for an Intern.

 #### I initially made this powerpoint.